Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

 7. The story of the imperial agent in “The Old Republic”

 Many of the most interesting “Star Wars” stories are about characters who can’t use the Force, and this is one of them.
-You play as a spy for the Sith Empire (thousands of years before the movies) and do great war espionage.
-And you get into a galactic conspiracy to destroy both the Republic and the Empire – from a secret society tired of using factions with violence that trigger all these cross-galaxy wars.
+You play as a spy for the Sith Empire (thousands of years before the movies) and you do great war espionage.
+And you get into a galactic conspiracy to destroy both the Republic and the Empire – from a secret society tired of using forceful factions to trigger all of these cross-galaxy wars.
 It is an absolutely convincing catch.

 -